Your sponsorship of an Education Ambassador animal will help us provide food, housing, enrichment, and health care for our permanent resident animals.

 Artemis: This gorgeous American Crow was brought into WildCare in May of 2012.
 She imprinted on humans at a very early age and is non-releasable because of this.
 She tries hard to communicate with her WildCare family and is learning to speak to visitors.
 Artemis has an important story to tell, to help educate people about imprinting and how a rescue can have accidental negative impact on a young bird.

 Kenna: This beautiful Red-tailed Hawk has been with us at WildCare since 2011.
 Kenna had a rough start to his life in captivity; he was brought in with a gunshot wound to his wing.
-He is flighted, but it was determined in rehabilitation that he is not capable of attaining the altitude that he would need in order to survive in the wild.
+He is flighted, but he is not capable of attaining the altitude that he would need in order to survive in the wild.
 This bird is full of personality and has been given a second chance to educate people about the importance of protecting and respecting raptors in the wild.

 River: This smart and talkative Wood Duck was housed with chickens for the first weeks of her life and is non-releasable due to the fact that she imprinted on chickens and humans.
 She entertains audiences with her playful antics and has amazed us with her intelligence and problem-solving abilities.